pikdum/blog/content/posts/thistle-tea/index.md

 * Client sends back **CMSG_AUTH_SESSION**, with another client proof
 * If client proof matches server proof, server sends a successful **SMSG_AUTH_RESPONSE**

-This basically negotaties how to encrypt/decrypt future packet headers.
+This negotaties how to encrypt/decrypt future packet headers.
 Luckily Shadowburn also had crypto code for this, so I was able to use it here.
+The server proof requires a value previously calculated by the authentication server, so I used an Agent to store that session value.
+It worked, but I later refactored it to use ETS for a simpler interface.

 After that, it's something like:

 * Client sends message to server
-* Server decrypts header, which contains type of message and message size
+* Server decrypts header, which contains message size (2 bytes) and opcode (4 bytes)
 * Server handles message and sends back 0 or more messages to client

-First is handling **CMSG_CHAR_CREATE** and **CMSG_CHAR_ENUM**:
+First was handling **CMSG_CHAR_CREATE** and **CMSG_CHAR_ENUM**, so I could create and list characters.
+I originally used an Agent for storage here as well, which made things quick to prototype.

 ![](20240604_16h06m17s_grim.avif)

-Then I got side-tracked for a bit trying to get equipment to show up, since I had all the equipment display bytes just hardcoded to 0 before.
+Then I got side-tracked for a bit trying to get equipment to show up, since I had all the equipment display ids hardcoded to 0.
+I looked through the MaNGOS database and hardcoded a few proper display ids before moving on.

 ![](20240604_19h02m30s_grim.avif)